 Zonta International is a global organization of nearly 30,000 members in 1,200 Zonta clubs in 66 countries.
-As we prepare to celebrate our 100th anniversary in 2019, we look back on some of the most significant milestones in our rich history of empowering women worldwide through service and advocacy.
+As we prepare to celebrate our 101st anniversary (2020), we look back on some of the most significant milestones in our rich history of empowering women worldwide through service and advocacy.

 1919 – Convention of Zonta Clubs founded in Buffalo, New York, USA.
 Mary Jenkins is elected first president.